 1. Leaders Innovate vs. Maintain

-One of the main tasks of a leader is coming up with new ideas, not just for products or services, but also for processes that keep the organization running.
+One of the main tasks of a leader is coming up with new ideas, not just for products or services but also for processes that keep the organization running.
 Leaders create the frameworks and workflows within which employees can work.

 Naturally, any new framework or workflow should be informed by what’s happening within the organization.
 Where are the biggest issues?
 Where do employees waste most of their time?
 What can be done to make operations smoother and deliver a better product or service?
 These are all questions that must be answered by those in positions of leadership, supported by the knowledge of managers.

 For example, a manager might notice that the accounting department is wasting a lot of time on invoices.
 They might acknowledge that this is a repetitive and time-consuming task, but it needs to be done.
 However, a leader would take this information and recognize that there’s an opportunity for innovation.
-In this example, the leader could set up an automated invoice system that takes that bulk of work off the financial team’s desks.
+In this example, the leader could set up an automated invoice system that takes the bulk of work off the financial team’s desks.

 In short, managers maintain the status quo and ensure work is done on time.
 But leaders are always looking to innovate and increase efficiency.
 Both managers and leaders can play valuable roles in your organization (and might even share overlapping duties).
 But leadership requires a more proactive mindset, especially when it comes to solving problems.